 Q: My student is ready to get their license, but we have lost their paper permit with the passing grade on it.
 What do I need to do?

-A: Assuming you completed one of our courses, you will need to contact us to have a letter written stating that your student completed the course.
-You will then present this letter to the BMV.
-There is a $10 fee for this service.
+A: Assuming you completed one of our courses, you will need to contact us to have a form sent stating that your student completed the course.
+You will then present this form to the BMV.

 Q: Where does my student meet for driving sessions if they are enrolled online?

 A: For online courses, students have the option to drive out of several of the four county schools.
-Choices include Angola High School, DeKalb High School, East Noble High School, and Prairie Heights High School.
+Choices include Angola High School, DeKalb High School, East Noble High School, Carroll High School, and Prairie Heights High School.
+Instructors will work with students from other schools to arrange a meeting point that is as convenient as possible.